aggie-coding-club/Leetcamp-Spring-2020/Week#2/README.md

 `Implement strStr():` This is a very foundational problem everyone should know how to implement.
 Seems simple, but implementation can be a little tricky.
 Try drawing out all test cases if you get stuck. https://leetcode.com/problems/implement-strstr/

 `Ransom Note:` This is a fun problem to solve.
-(Hint: If you get stuck, look up maps and see if you can figure out how they would help). https://leetcode.com/problems/ransom-note/
+(Hint: If you get stuck, look up maps!) https://leetcode.com/problems/ransom-note/

 **Challenge:**